 Interest has been high for VCI’s new The City of the Dead, a movie that creeped us out on TV showings as Horror Hotel.
 Having been too young to see Psycho first-run, a certain plot twist in this show provided my first horror shock of the, “but they can’t do that!” variety.
 The City of the Dead has a distinctive look and even sounds different as well… the English actors’ American New England accents are just ‘off’ enough to sound a bit odd.

 This show gets high marks on the horror matinee hit parade.
 It’s an efficient and reasonably engaging witchcraft tale that conjures a few good scares and atmospheric moments.
 Christopher Lee tops a cast that does well with a mediocre script.
 Some Italian films around this time tried to make themselves appear American-made, but this English film takes place in America to take advantage of the notion of historical witch burnings, etc. Except for that one narrative surprise, it’s all fairly predictable.
-But this show understands that, in gothic horror, atmosphere counts for a lot.
+But City of the Dead understands that in gothic horror, atmosphere counts for a lot.

 The producing team of Max Rosenberg and Milton Subotsky begin their show in an academic setting, with a college professor who should never have been granted tenure.
 Eager to research witchcraft and impress her professor Alan Driscoll (Christopher Lee), pretty Nan Barlow (Venetia Stevenson) goes against the wishes of her brother Richard (Dennis Lotis) and boyfriend Bill Maitland (Tom Naylor).
 She uses her college vacation to drive North to the tiny New England town of Whitewood, where it is said that witches were burned almost 250 years before.
 There she meets Mrs. Newless (Patricia Jessel), the haughty owner of a small inn, and is warned by several locals, including young Patricia Russell (Betta St. John) that devil worship may still be active in the dark and foggy hamlet.